Can non-native English speakers find TEFL/TESOL work?

 "I have to say that I still feel a little bit insecure when it comes to teaching English.
 I lived in the UK for over 5 years, and I have lived in New Zealand for 4 years.
 I am told that my accent has certainly improved and I sound English with a slight Kiwi accent (worrying :-)) - my boyfriend is also English.
 If I was teaching back at home, I think I would be less insecure about accent/pronunciation.
 However, here I find myself slightly more under pressure to 'get it right' and conscious of what I am saying and how I am saying it."

 Some employers fear that a non-native speaker will have a heavy accent, so do all you can to improve yours.
 You might consider some English polishing with a native English teacher – a few lessons can make an enormous difference.
 Perhaps consider some telephone English classes with a qualified EFL instructor.
-At our sister company Phone English we offer 30 minute lessons 1:1 and you can really see improvement quickly since every minute is focussed on speaking and listening.

 Get TEFL/TESOL qualified